Starcounter/Docs/cookbook/blending-with-context/README.md

 Blender.MapUri<Employee>("/Employees/view/{?}", string[] { "View" });
 Blender.MapUri<Employee>("/Employees/edit/{?}", string[] { "Writable" });
 ```
 All our prefab apps use Contexts with blending.
-For example some apps require a full view of Person from the [People](https://github.com/StarcounterApps/People) app while other only need very basic info e.g. information that can be displyed in the search result.
-With the help of Contexts this can be easily achieved like below:
+Some apps require a full view of Person from the [People](https://github.com/StarcounterApps/People) app while other only need very basic info e.g. information that can be displyed in the search result.
+So we have two different views mapped to the same entity but different contexts, the mapping can be achieved like:
 ```
 Blender.MapUri<Person>("/people/partials/persons/{?}", new string[] { "page" });
 Blender.MapUri<Person>("/people/partials/persons/rows/{?}", new string[] { "searchitem" });